edalorzo/reactive-learning/README.md

 }
 ```

 The code above is equivalent to our previous example in which we used promises, but the `await` keyword seems to imply this code is in direct style, when in fact it is just syntactic sugar for asynchronous, promised-based code.
-The `await` keyword is just syntactic sugar for subscribing a `then` callback in the promise.
+The `await` keyword is just syntactic sugar for subscribing to the `then` callback in the promise.

 ### Error Handling with Async/Await